apache/linkis-website/community/how-to-release.md

 [Incubator community Vote Link]

-Many thanks for all our mentors helping us with the release procedure, and all IPMC helped us to review and vote for Apache Linkis(Incubating) release.
+Many thanks for all our mentors helping us with the release procedure, and all IPMC helped us to review and vote for Apache Linkis release.
 I will be working on publishing the artifacts soon.

 Thanks
-On behalf of Apache Linkis(Incubating) community
+On behalf of Apache Linkis community
 ```
 ## 6 Official release